kint-php/kint/internals.md

 1. Composer (PHP)
 2. Npm (NodeJS)

-If you don't have composer <a href="https://getcomposer.org/" target="_blank">do yourself a favor and learn it</a>.
-If you don't have npm that's understandable.

-In any case, Kint uses composer and npm for development tools.
-Composer calls npm under the assumption that it's in your `$PATH`.

-If all of these are installed simply run `composer install` and all your dependencies will be installed automatically.
+Kint uses composer and npm for dependency management.
+The composer scripts call npm under the assumption that it's in your `$PATH`.
+Run `composer install` and `npm ci` and all your development dependencies will be installed automatically.

 ### Format and Build